aelsnz/docker-oracle-db/README.md

   *  A note on the build.sh script - you will notice that it does an export/import after the base build of the image, this is to squash the layers as these images can take up a lot of space.
 Remember when you install the Oracle software it will take at least that much space.
   *  These images and scripts provided should be easy to customize to your needs

+3. The oel-vnc folder contains the steps to create an Oracle Linux 7 image that has fluxbox and vnc installed to allow you to run things via a VNC session - there is some use cases where this might be useful so just added that here in case anyone interested.

 # Options
 You can either install the Oracle software and create a database at the same time and store it in the image, which